Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Measurement Campaign and Setup

 \subsection{Measurement System}

-Channel measurements were carried out using an in-house developed Sub-$6$~GHz ($4.85$~GHz band) multiple-input-multiple-output (MIMO) channel sounder, as shown in Fig.~\ref{ChannelSounder}.
-The system incorporates custom RF frequency conversion circuits and antenna arrays specifically optimized for operation at a center frequency of $4.85001$~GHz \cite{MIMOCHSounder}.
-An unmodulated Newman-phase multitone waveform, comprising $N = 510$ tones over a $99.9~\mathrm{MHz}$ bandwidth, was used for channel sounding.
-This configuration yields a delay resolution of approximately $10$~ns, with a tone spacing of $195$~kHz and a total delay span of $5.12$~µs.
+Channel measurements were carried out using an in-house-developed Sub-$6$~GHz ($4.85$~GHz band) multiple-input-multiple-output (MIMO) channel sounder operating at a center frequency of $4.85001$~GHz, shown in Fig.~\ref{ChannelSounder}.
+The sounder includes custom RF frequency-conversion circuits and antenna arrays optimized for this band \cite{MIMOCHSounder}.
+An unmodulated Newman-phase multitone waveform with $N=510$ tones over a $99.9$~MHz bandwidth was used for channel sounding, yielding a nominal delay resolution of approximately $10$~ns, a tone spacing of $195$~kHz, and a maximum delay span of $5.12~\mu$s.

+Before the measurement campaign, the sounder underwent an end-to-end validation and calibration procedure including software verification, transmitter/receiver (Tx/Rx) IQ imbalance checks, back-to-back (B2B) measurements, single-shot verification, time-grid verification, GPS-linked timing checks, and a full calibration sequence \cite{IEICE_Kim}.
+Following end-to-end calibration, the sounder achieved an effective dynamic range of approximately $50$~dB.
+Together with the measured Rx noise floor, this was sufficient for stable wideband channel transfer function (CTF) acquisition over the urban link distances covered in this study.

-The transmitter (Tx) and receiver (Rx) were configured in an $8 \times 8$ full-MIMO architecture, enabling double-directional wideband channel characterization.
-The Tx (base station) employed a uniformly spaced linear array (ULA) with eight vertically polarized elements, optimized for bore-sight beamforming.
-The Rx (mobile station) utilized a uniformly spaced circular array (UCA) for full azimuthal coverage.
-The ULA elements exhibited a half-power beamwidth (HPBW) of \Ang{90} and a gain of approximately $4$~dBi, while the UCA elements had a HPBW of \Ang{74} and a gain of $6.5$~dBi.
-The full-MIMO setup featured one RF chain per antenna element, enabling parallel transmission and reception.
-Signal multiplexing was achieved using a hybrid scheme combining frequency-division multiplexing (FDM) and space-time division multiplexing (STDM) with orthogonal coding \cite{MIMOCHSounder}, ensuring minimal inter-element interference and accurate multipath component (MPC) extraction in the sub-$6$~GHz range.
+The Tx and Rx were configured in an $8 \times 8$ full-MIMO architecture to enable double-directional wideband channel characterization.
+The Tx, representing the base station (BS), employed an 8-element uniformly spaced linear array (ULA) with vertically polarized elements.
+The Rx, representing the mobile station (MS), employed an 8-element uniformly spaced circular array (UCA) to provide full azimuthal coverage.
+The individual array elements had broad element patterns rather than omnidirectional patterns: the ULA elements exhibited a half-power beamwidth (HPBW) of approximately \ang{90} with a gain of about $4$~dBi, whereas the UCA elements had an HPBW of approximately \ang{74} and a gain of about $6.5$~dBi.
+The narrower effective beams used later in the directional post-processing are synthesized by array-domain spatial filtering and should therefore be distinguished from the broader element patterns described here.
+The full-MIMO architecture used one RF chain per antenna element, enabling parallel transmission and reception.
+Signal multiplexing was achieved through a hybrid scheme combining frequency-division multiplexing (FDM) and space-time division multiplexing (STDM) with orthogonal coding \cite{MIMOCHSounder}, which minimizes inter-element interference and supports reliable multipath component (MPC) extraction.